hatemadi15/Unleash_Hackathon_Lebanon/README.md

 - Viewing the latest transactions
 - Café staff login with inventory view plus borrow/return forms that accept customer emails
 - A shared camera-based QR scanner (powered by `html5-qrcode`) that autofills whichever QR input is focused; click “Start camera” and grant permission on localhost/HTTPS
+- A Leaflet map that plots every partner café with Google Maps links plus a "Route to nearest café" button that asks for browser geolocation and opens the best match directly in Google Maps

 All QR scans can still be simulated via text inputs, and the camera helper is optional.
 The UI automatically loads the café list from `/cafes` for dropdowns.